christianalfoni/react-states/README.md

 - [As context provider](#as-context-provider)
 - [API](#api)

 Your application logic is constantly bombarded by events.
 Some events are related to user interaction, others from the browser.
-Any asynchronous code results in resolvement or rejection.
-We typically write our application logic in such a way that these events directly drives our state changes and side effects, causing new events to trigger.
-But this is not safe code.
-Users treat your application like Mr and Ms Potato Head, bad internet connections causes latency and errors and the share complexity of a user flow grows out of hand and out of mind.
+Also any asynchronous code results in resolvement or rejection, which are also events.
+We typically write our application logic in such a way that our state changes and side effects are run as a direct result of these events.
+This approach can create unpredictable user experiences.
+The reason is that users treats our applications like Mr and Ms Potato Head, bad internet connections causes latency and the share complexity of a user flow grows out of hand and out of mind for all of us.
+Our code does not always run the way we intended it to.

-**react-states** is **3** utility functions made up of **20** lines of code that will make your code explicit and safe.
+**react-states** is **3** utility functions made up of **20** lines of code that will make your user experience more predictable.

 ## Problem statement